 - The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
 For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter.
 You do not need prior authorization to seek emergency or urgently needed services out of network.
 If you get emergency or urgently needed services out of network, your cost is the same cost sharing you would pay in network for the same service. - If you need medical care that Medicare requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
 Authorization must be obtained from the plan prior to seeking this type of out-of-network care.
-In this situation, you will pay the same as you would pay if you got the care from a network provider.
-For information about getting approval to see an out-of-network provider, see Section 2.3 in this chapter. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area. - Routine and Medicare-covered eyewear (prescription eye glasses or contact lenses) benefits and hearing aid benefits may be obtained out of network.
+In this situation, you will pay the same as you would pay if you got the care from a network provider. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area. - Routine and Medicare-covered eyewear (prescription eye glasses or contact lenses) benefits and hearing aid benefits may be obtained out of network.
 Prior authorization to go out of network for eyewear or hearing aids is not necessary.

-SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster Section 3.1 Getting care if you have a medical emergency
+SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster

+Section 3.1 Getting care if you have a medical emergency